The documentation you're currently reading is for version 3.8dev. Click here to view documentation for the latest stable version.

 To create a workflow action, choose a workflow runner, connect the actions in a workflow definition, and provide the usual action meta data.

 Orquesta is a new workflow engine, designed specifically for StackStorm, released in 2019.
 With Orquesta, you can define simple sequential workflows or complex workflows with forks, joins, and sophisticated data transformation and queries.
-It will replace both ActionChains and Mistral.
+It has replaced the Mistral workflow engine, and will also replace ActionChains.
 We recommend you write all new workflows in Orquesta.

 Use Orquesta for all new workflows.

 ActionChain is StackStorm’s legacy internal no-frills workflow runner.
 It provides a simple syntax to define a chain of actions, runs them one after another, passing data from one action to another until it succeeds or fails.
 It does not provide any complex workflow handling.

 Mistral workflows are no longer supported.
 See https://github.com/StackStorm/orquestaconvert for a tool to convert Mistral workflows to Orquesta.

 Learn how to define and run workflows: